-Kimberly served as a state Representative in the 63rd Montana Legislature and is the current House District 99 Representative.
+Kimberly served as a Democratic State Representative in the 63rd Montana Legislature and is the current House District 99 Representative.
 Her work focused on improving the lives of Montanans, making our communities safer, and improving our economy.
 The Legislative Achievements page describes some of Kimberly's accomplishments during her first session.
 Kimberly received the 2013 New Leaders Council 40 Under 40 Award for Political Leadership.
 Prior to becoming a legislator, Kimberly was involved with legislation that made our communities safer - working to

 include sexual assault and stalking as crimes recognized in the interstate